Exact Quantum Capacity of Decohering Channels in Arbitrary Dimensions

 \ni In this section, we consider decohering channels which with a certain probability decohere the input state to level-$k$ coherent states of the type we defined above.
-That is, we consider channels of the form \be \Phi_k(\rho)=(1-x)\rho+ x W_k(\rho), \ee where $W_k(\rho)$ is a weakly coherent density matrix at level $k$.
-Physically this means that the channel mitigates all coherences among the basis states which are further apart than $k$ in an ordered set of indices $\{|1\ra,|2\ra,\cdots |d\ra\}$.
+That is, we consider channels of the form \be \Phi_k(\rho)=(1-x)\rho+ x W_k(\rho), \ee where $W_k(\rho)$ is a weakly coherent density matrix at level $k$. \tr{This can be seen an instance of a generalized dephasing channel \cite{khatri2023positivity} with overlaps among auxiliary states that can take the values $1-x$ or $0$.} Physically this means that the channel mitigates all coherences among the basis states which are further apart than $k$ in an ordered set of indices $\{|1\ra,|2\ra,\cdots |d\ra\}$.
 The Kraus operators of this channel are: \be A_0=\sqrt{1-x}I,\h A_i=\sqrt{\frac{x}{k}}\sum_{l=0}^{k-1}|i+l\ra\la i+l|. \ee In other words, each $A_i$ is proportional to the projection operator on a $k-$ dimensional subspace, but this time, in contrast to the previous section, the subspaces are not orthogonal and they overlap on smaller subspaces.
 We first note that the basic property (\ref{property1}) still holds here, that is \be D\circ \Phi_k=\Phi_k\circ D=D. \ee For the second property (\ref{property2}), we show that for the channel $\Phi_k$, the complementary channel $\Phi_k^c $ still depends on the diagonal elements of $\rho$.
 To see this, it is sufficient to note that the Kraus operators $I$, $A_i$ and the products $A_iA_j$ are all projectors on subspaces and hence extract the diagonal elements of $\rho$, when inserted in equation (\ref{decComp}) for deriving the complementary channel.
 Therefore we have \be \Phi_k^c=\Phi_k^c\circ D. \ee Combining these two equations, as before, we find

-which shows that the channel $\Phi_k$ is also degradable.
-Invoking Schur-Horn theorem as before, we need only search among the diagonal density matrices.
+\tr{which shows that the channel $\Phi_k$ is also degradable, in accordance with the degradability of generalized dephasing channel \cite{khatri2023positivity}. } Invoking Schur-Horn theorem as before, we need only search among the diagonal density matrices.
 We also note from (\ref{GenralKraus}) that $XA_0X^\dagger=A_0,$ and $XA_iX^\dagger = A_{i+1}$, which show that the channel is covariant under shift operator $X$, that is \be \Phi_k(X\rho X^\dagger)=X\Phi_k(\rho)X^\dagger. \ee Combining these, we find from the concave property of the coherent information that the maximum value is obtained at $\rho_d=\frac{I}{d}$.
 Thus we have